 The Dos and Don’ts of Online Learning

 The time has come!
-You’ve applied, been admitted and now are getting ready to begin your first class as an Ohio State Online student.
+You’re getting ready to begin your first online class at Ohio State.
 But before jumping into online learning, it’s important that you understand the basic dos and don’ts of the online classroom.

 To Email or not to Email

 Check your email once a day.
 If you are working on a group project or are discussing an issue with a professor, it’s important to be available on a platform everyone has access to, such as email.